1. Home

 Why isn’t my home battery keeping my power on after the power went out?

 If your battery isn’t designed and installed for backup power and the grid goes out, your battery will shut down, too.
 An arbitrage battery won’t discharge electricity during a power outage.
-A backup battery may go out during an outage for a few reasons, including not being full when the outage hits or not being able to recharge during the outage.
+A backup battery may run out of charge if it doesn’t have a way to recharge during the outage.

 See how much